icann-dns/puppet-dsc/README.md

 This module was developed to work with the hedgehog presenter and has not been tested with DSP.

-Tested and working on FreeBSD 10 and Ubuntu 14.04
+Tested and working on FreeBSD 10, Ubuntu 14.04 and Ubuntu 16.04

 ## Development